TykTechnologies/tyk-k8s-demo/README.md

 ## Getting started

 #### Requirements
+You will need the following tools to be able to run this library.
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [Helm](https://helm.sh/docs/intro/install/)
 - [jq](https://stedolan.github.io/jq/download/)
 - [git](https://git-scm.com/downloads)
 - [Terraform](https://www.terraform.io/) (only when using `--cloud` flag)

+Tested on Linux/Unix based systems on AMD64 and ARM architectures

 #### Initial setup
 Create `.env` file and update the appropriate fields with your licenses.
 If you require a trial license you can obtain one